gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 The URL suffix should not contain URL special characters (`/`, `?`, etc.).

-Notice that the URL suffix allows you to register and use the same broker in multiple spaces, so you don't have to push it in each space.
 Assume you have pushed a service broker application and its URL is https://my-broker.domain.com/.
-Then you can register this broker in one space:
+Then you can register this broker using suffix `abc` in the URL:
 ```sh
 cf create-service-broker my-broker-abc user password https://my-broker.domain.com/abc --space-scoped
 ```
 This will append the suffix "abc" to each service name, ID and plan ID in the catalog in this space.

-You can also register the same broker in another space:
+You can also register the same broker with another suffix:
 ```sh
 cf create-service-broker my-broker-xyz user password https://my-broker.domain.com/xyz --space-scoped
 ```
 This will append the suffix "xyz" to each service name, ID and plan ID in the catalog in that space.

-In this case the same service will be visible with different names in different spaces.

 ### Secure outgoing connections